Skip to main content

 When is custom software worth the investment?

-Custom software makes sense when off-the-shelf tools cost over $3,000/month (break-even in 18-24 months), when your workflow is unique to your industry, when you need integrations that don't exist as plugins, or when the software becomes your competitive advantage.
+Custom software makes sense when your licence line climbs faster than your headcount, when your workflow is unique to your industry, when you need integrations that don't exist as plugins, or when the software becomes your competitive advantage.
 Forrester found that 58% of companies that switched to custom reported faster operations within 12 months.

 How much does custom software cost compared to off-the-shelf?